What are tobacco products?

 - the person does not have tax arrears, including tax arrears payable in instalments;

-- the person has compensated for the costs of printing revenue stamps incurred in the case specified in the legislation;
+- the person has compensated for the costs of printing revenue stamps incurred as a result of the return of the revenue stamps or not accepting the revenue stamps ordered;

-- the person has provided security accepted by the Estonian Tax and Customs Board;
+- the person has provided security accepted by the Tax and Customs Board;

 - the person has notified the place where the excise goods are to be revenue stamped.